-Since 2002, we have replanted over 100 sharks raised in aquariums into the Gullmar fjord, together with the Swedish University of Agricultural Sciences (SLU) (formerly Board of Fisheries).
+Since 2003, we have replanted over 130 sharks raised in aquariums into the Gullmar fjord.
 By replanting branded sharks we hope to increase awareness of their habits, as well as increasing the number of sharks in our area.
 So far we have had seven recaptures, which we choose to see as a good sign.
 Hopefully the tagged sharks swim around in the sea and help increase the population.

 The thornback ray is endangered in both Swedish and European waters.
 Today it is completely forbidden to catch and land thornback rays in Swedish waters.
 Due to its size, it easily gets caught in trawling nets.